 We hopped on the bus at Cebu South Bus Terminal around 7am and read e-books and listened to some feel-good music while on the road to Samboan.
 We chose Samboan because I heard that there is a coral garden with many clownfishes very near the shore.

 I had been to different parts of the country, but I haven’t seen this part of my province.

 We arrived almost noon in the Poblacion and from there, we took a tricycle ride to a beachfront villa.
 Unfortunately, nobody else was staying there.
 It was off-season.
-We called the owner and he said that he no longer manages it because he and his wife separated, so his ex-wife is the one managing it now.
+We called the owner, his phone number I got from reading online, but he said that he no longer manages it because he and his wife separated and his ex-wife is one actively overseeing it now.
 He gave a contact number of the caretaker, but we couldn’t reach him either.

 Luckily a local suggested another homestay and it was a good deal at Php 1,000 per night.
 We were the only visitors that time so it’s like we rented the whole cottage house with three rooms and a shared kitchen and sala.
 Outside, there is a small nipa hut where you can eat, or have coffee talks, or read books and/or simply feel the sea breeze.

 Afterwards, we went swimming at the beach.
 It felt great dipping in the salty waters after months of missing the beach.
 It does not boast of fine white sands, but of the corals and fishes just very near the shore.
 You’ll find lots of zebra-like fishes and nemo clownfishes.
 Some parts have dead corals, but good thing it is still coral-rich deeper.